 "The key to keeping newly permitted activities open and moving Alameda County closer to the Yellow Tier is to continue practicing the safety measures we know work against COVID-19: wearing masks whenever we leave home (even if fully vaccinated), watching our distance, washing our hands frequently, and limiting mixing with people from different households.
 When it is your turn, get vaccinated with the first vaccine made available to you," he said.

-So far, Alameda County has been following the state's COVID-19 vaccine eligibility system, which means that effective Thursday access will open up to all residents 50 years and older (and expansion from the previous level of 65-plus).
+So far, Alameda County has been following the state's COVID-19 vaccine eligibility system, which means that effective yesterday access opened up to all residents 50 years and older (and expansion from the previous level of 65-plus).

 Also currently eligible are residents 16 and older deemed at high risk due to complex health conditions, homeless individuals, people who live in large facilities in close quarters with risk of transmission such as jails, and workers in essential jobs such as health care, food, education, emergency services, child care and public transportation.